clj-easy/graal-build-time/README.md

 # graal-build-time

-From GraalVM 22 onwards, the `--initialize-at-build-time` option will deprecated.
+From GraalVM 22 onwards, the `native-image` `--initialize-at-build-time` option will deprecated.
 This means you will have to list every package that you want to initialize at build time separately.
 Classes created by Clojure (currently) need to be initialized at build time.
 This library automatically registers classes created by Clojure as such, so you don't have to.